Casualty series 37: Cast

 The thirty-seventh series of Casualty features a cast of characters working for the NHS within the emergency department of Holby City Hospital and the Holby Ambulance Service.
 Most cast members from the previous series reprise their roles in this series.

 William Beck appears as Dylan Keogh, the department's clinical lead and a consultant in emergency medicine.
 Di Botcher portrays Jan Jenning, the operational duty manager at Holby Ambulance Service.
-Milo Clarke stars as Teddy Gowan, a paramedic, and Jason Durr features as David Hide, the department's clinical nurse manager.
+Milo Clarke stars as Theodore "Teddy" Gowan, a paramedic, and Jason Durr features as David Hide, the department's clinical nurse manager.
 Amanda Henderson and Shaheen Jafargholi both appear as staff nurses Robyn Miller and Marty Kirkby, respectively.
 Shalisha James-Davis plays Paige Allcott, an F1 doctor, and Elinor Lawless stars as consultant Stevie Nash.
 Kirsty Mitchell stars as Faith Cadogan, an advanced clinical practitioner (ACP), and Neet Mohan appears as Rash Masum, a clinical fellow.
 George Rainsford plays consultant Ethan Hardy, and both Arin Smethurst and Michael Stevenson feature as paramedics Sah Brockner and Iain Dean, respectively.
 Original cast member Derek Thompson appears as Charlie Fairhead, a senior charge nurse and emergency nurse practitioner.
 Charles Venn stars as Jacob Masters, a charge nurse.

 Additionally, four actors appear in a recurring capacity: Raj Bajaj (social worker Adi Kapadia), Stirling Gallacher (Ffion Morgan, a police officer), Paul Popplewell (receptionist Paul Pegg) and Adam Sina (management consultant Marcus Fidel).

 Bajaj exited the series in episode 8 at the conclusion of his character's story.
 On 31 October 2022, Durr announced his departure from the show via his social media accounts.
 He had played David for six years.
 Speculation arose in August 2022 that Rainsford had left his role as Ethan after nine years, following a series of social media posts.
 Three months later, Rainsford confirmed his departure.
 His exit features in episode 16, and following its broadcast, he explained that he decided to leave to spend more time with his family and explore new projects.
 Sen expressed hope that both Durr and Rainsford would return at a later date.
 Scenes in episode 19 suggested an impending departure for Robyn (Henderson), as observed by Grace Morris of What to Watch and Hannah Bird of Digital Spy.
 However, the show did not comment on this.
 The character was then killed-off in episode 23, which had been embargoed until transmission.
 Having portrayed Robyn since 2013, Henderson was the longest-serving female character on the cast.
+The actress later confirmed that it was not her decision to leave Casualty and that Robyn was killed-off to support other stories.
 The episode also featured the exits of David and Marty (Jafargholi).
 They both departed after Robyn's death, having become disilluisioned with the NHS.
 Jafargholi's departure had not been announced prior to transmission.